DistributedProofreaders/guiguts/README.txt

 helper applications or are upgrading or who use operating systems other than Windows/Mac.

+Version 1.0.16.
+Made Do All into a button rather than a checkbox.

 Version 1.0.15.
 In the PP Wizard menu structure, moved pptxt from Source Check to the Text Version(s) menu.
 Fixed undefined subroutine error for hyperlinkpagenumbers.
 Handled headers of 3 or more lines.